MP-Gadget/MP-Gadget/README.rst

     cp platform-options/Options.mk.stampede2 Options.mk

 You may also tweak the compilation options in Options.mk to enable various features.
 Unlike P-Gadget3, this is mostly unnecessary.
-Most options are now set at runtime.
+Almost all options are now set at runtime.
-Remaining compule time flags are:
-There are still compile-time flags for:
-- BLACK_HOLES which is required if you want to enable the black hole model.
-You must also set the BlackHoleOn runtime flag.
-- SPH_GRAD_RHO which computes the SPH density gradient and is required for some advanced star formation routines.
+The single remaining science compile time flag is SPH_GRAD_RHO, which enables computation of the SPH density gradient and is required for some advanced star formation routines.

 There are also some options useful for code debugging:
 - DEBUG which enables various internal code consistency checks for debugging.